 And now, let’s boot this sucker into the roller coaster, shall we?

-Not only do you build and decorate the park, but you also have to micromanage every little aspect, like the ride’s efficiency, the tickets’ prices, the shops’ stocks, service and prices; etc. And when building the big rides, like roller coasters, you can customise its length and altitude to your liking (even create unrealistic or rides that would be too dangerous in real life).
+But not only do you build and decorate the park, you’ll also have to micromanage every little aspect, like the ride’s efficiency, the tickets’ prices, the shops’ stocks, services, etc. And when building the big rides, like roller coasters, you can customise its length and altitude to your liking (even create unrealistic rides that would be too dangerous in the real world).
 The objective is to make sure that your park’s visitors always have a good time and leave satisfied (and hopefully, also with their wallets empty).

-This is just a light review of the game mechanics, because Theme Park in business mode, has a lot of depth and micromanagement to it, but because it also has the other two modes, it doesn’t scare away players who aren’t very good with this particular genre, making Theme Park a great entry for it.
+This is just a light review of the game mechanics, because Theme Park in business mode has a lot more depth and micromanagement to it, but because it also has the other 2 modes, it doesn’t scare away players who aren’t very good with this particular genre, making Theme Park a great introduction for it.

-Technically speaking, the game has good graphics and very colorful sprites and animation.
-You can even change the resolution ingame, but I don’t like the bigger resolution all that much (it makes the sprites very small).
+Technically speaking, the game has good graphics and very colourful sprites and animation.
+You can even change the resolution ingame, but I don’t like the bigger resolution all that much (it makes the sprites very small, although it increases the view).
 The music is very obviously upbeat and the sound effects are also very good (although you’ll get tired of a particular sound sample).

 So here ends our Bullfrog retrospective.
-I know some of you were expecting a Dungeon Keeper review, but like I said before, professional reasons took a lot of my free time.
-But don’t worry, I promise to review it this year still.
+I know some of you were expecting a Dungeon Keeper review, but like I said before, my work took a lot of my free time.
+But don’t worry, I promise to review it some other time.
 Anyway, I hope you’ve enjoyed this retrospective and hopefully, there’ll be more to come.
 See you guys around and until then, keep on playing.